wavesplatform/Waves/README.md

 # How to Build and Test a Node

+The node can be built and installed wherever java can run.For _**Ubuntu**_,sbt packageAll ‌produces only deb package but for other operating systems, ZIP archive or a fat JAR can be used as well.
-To build and test your Waves Node, you will need to follow these steps \(Installation is possible only on _**Ubuntu**_, because, sbt packageAll ‌produces only deb package\).
+To build and test your Waves Node, you will need to follow these steps:

 ## 1. Setup the environment